AnnaHittaller/simple-quote-page/README.md

 # simple-quote-page
-A simpla page with a motivational quote.
+A simple page with a motivational quote.